marvinruder/rating-tracker/README.md

 ### Run tests

-The VS Code development container configuration includes additional PostgreSQL and Redis instances for running tests.
+The VS Code development container configuration includes an additional PostgreSQL instance for running tests.
 To use them, configure your development environment as described above and run `yarn test` to run all tests from all packages.
 Additionally, the packages’ `package.json` configurations contain a `test:watch` script to run tests in watch mode.

 ### Contribute